plandes/mednlp/doc/api-usage.md

 }
 ```

-See the full [uts example] for the full example code.
+See the full [UTS example] for the full example code.

 ## Using CUI as Word Embeddings